 Stanly Community College encourages all former students who left the College in good standing to enroll for additional study.
 However, readmission after withdrawal is not automatic.
 Students who have been out two terms or longer should contact the Admissions Office so their files may be re-activated.
 Students who re-enter the College after two continuous semester absences must do so under the current operating catalog.
 Students requesting readmission to allied health programs should request specific information regarding readmission from the Admissions Office.
-Former students desiring to re-enter who were withdrawn for academic or disciplinary reasons must request readmission through the Vice President of Student Success.
+Former students desiring to re-enter who were withdrawn for academic or disciplinary reasons must request readmission through Vice President of Administrative & Financial Services (Chief Financial Officer).

 Service members and reservists can be readmitted to a program if they are temporarily unable to attend class or suspend their studies due to service requirements.

 The Dean of Enrollment Management administers the admission and readmission policies.
 Individuals who wish to appeal an admission or a readmission decision may request the Vice President of Administrative & Financial Services (Chief Financial Officer) to review such determination.

 See Career and College Promise Admission Policy